rgbusato/katacoda/cluster-ip/step3.md

 Within the pod, we can make a request to our previously created ClusterIP service.
 Like so:
 `curl http://my-nginx`{{execute}}

-You should get a similar response back:
+The output is similar to:
 `TODO: add expected response here`